jseo977/latex-template-generator/README.md

 The template code is called `random.tex` in this script, change as needed.

 Run `latexmk -pdf` from the command line in the working directory with all the `.tex` files to compile them and generate the corresponding `.pdf` files.

+Written in mid-2020 for the NZPMC student competition in 2020 for automating certificate generation for hundreds of students.